xiumingzhang/webpage-monitor/README.md

 ## Running

-1. Specify URLs that you'd like to track by editing `roster.json`.
+1. Specify the URLs that you'd like to track by editing `roster.json`.

-1. Create a file `gmail_app_pswd` with its content being your Gmail app-specific password (a Gmail-only password; see how to set one up [here](https://support.google.com/accounts/answer/185833?hl=en)).
+1. Create a file, named `gmail_app_pswd`, with its content being your Gmail app-specific password (a Gmail-only password; see how to set one up [here](https://support.google.com/accounts/answer/185833?hl=en)).